ShaunSpinelli/Notes/markdown/fastai_v3/part2.md

 ### Basic training loop

-feed data into model, Get predictions, Calculate loss from predictions using a loss function, Backward pass( to do what?? compaute the gradeiant), subtract gradients * learning rate from parameters of the model. repeat.
+feed data into model, Get predictions, Calculate loss from predictions using a loss function, Backward pass( to do what?? compute the gradient), subtract gradients * learning rate from parameters of the model. repeat.
 Why does this work?

 #### Forward pass

 #### Backward pass

 gradients, chain rule